top of page

 Gif1_HighQual.gif

 We developed the game over the course of eight months, including a pre-production phase, to publication on itch.io, and we learned a lot during that time.
 My roles on this project were Producer, Development Director, and Level Designer.
+My tasks consisted of:

 The game was developed in tight collaboration with an external student art team from SJSU, consisting of Rodney Balajadia, Garrett Gerberding, Yuki Wong and Mark Garma, as well as an external student audio team from Academy of Arts, consisting of Brendan Wolf and Daniel Helling.
-The USCS core development team consisted of myself, Dylan Faust, Ashkan Nourkhalaj, Lingyi Qu and Zejun Yuan.
+The UCSC core development team consisted of myself, Dylan Faust, Ashkan Nourkhalaj, Lingyi Qu and Zejun Yuan.

 If you would like to visit the CtrlShift website, please go to: http://www.ctrlshiftgame.com